Slip and fall accidents according to UK law: Workspaces vs public

 • Council-maintained pavements with cracks or ice

-Who’s Responsible for slip and fall accidents?
+Who’s responsible for slip-and-fall accidents?

 That means: